Integrating large language models and active inference to understand eye movements in reading and dyslexia: Results

-To demonstrate this capability, we simulate reading the last four words of the sentence \emph{This paper is also framed in an offbeat manner} and compare two versions of the model: one in which all the words exist in the model's vocabulary (Figure~\ref{fig:unknown}(a)) and another where the word \emph{offbeat} is absent from the vocabulary (Figure~\ref{fig:unknown}(b)).
+To illustrate the model’s behavior, we describe a representative example involving the reading of the final four words of the sentence \emph{This paper is also framed in an offbeat manner}, comparing two versions of the model: one in which all the words exist in the model's vocabulary (Figure~\ref{fig:unknown}(a)) and another in which the word \emph{offbeat} was removed from the vocabulary (Figure~\ref{fig:unknown}(b)).
 In the version with all known words, the model behaves similarly to the previous simulations, accurately recognizing all the words and the sentence.
-This is evident in Figure~\ref{fig:unknown}(a), where probabilities at the second and third levels quickly converge to one after a few iterations.
+This is evident in Figure~\ref{fig:unknown}(a), where probabilities at Levels 2 and 3 quickly converge to one after a few iterations.

 Conversely, the version without knowledge of the word \emph{offbeat} repeatedly makes saccades to the syllables of this word (at Level 1) until it reaches the maximum number of iterations set for this simulation.
-It correctly recognizes each syllable and can read the word aloud, potentially adding it to its vocabulary \citep{coltheart2005modeling}.
+It correctly recognizes each syllable and could therefore potentially read the word aloud "non-lexically" (and potentially add it to its vocabulary) \citep{coltheart2005modeling}.
 However, it does not recognize the word (at Level 2) or the sentence (at Level 3).
-This is evident in Figure~\ref{fig:unknown}(b), where probabilities at the second and third levels never exceed 0.5.
+As shown in Figure~\ref{fig:unknown}(b), both the probability of the unknown word at Level 2 and the probability of the sentence at Level 3 remain below 0.5, indicating a failure of accurate recognition.
+After failing to recognize the unknown word (\emph{offbeat}), the Level 2 inference settles on the most probable alternative in the model’s vocabulary (e.g., \emph{upbeat}).
+Unlike the simulation described earlier, here the inference process continues even after an unrecognized word.
+As a result, the model is able to correctly identify the final word in the sentence (\emph{manner}).

 The example in Fig.~\ref{fig:unknown} illustrates the distinction between reading a known versus a novel word and the termination conditions for inference at each hierarchical level.
-The inference can terminate in two ways: first, when the model reaches a threshold of confidence (entropy of hidden states, $\chi^{(i)}$) about the to-be-recognized syllable, word, or sentence.
+The inference can terminate in two ways: first, when the model reaches a threshold of confidence about the to-be-recognized syllable, word, or sentence (i.e., the Expected Ambiguity over hidden states of Equation \ref{eq:EFE} falls below a fixed threshold, $\chi^{(i)}=1/8$).
 This happens when the model successfully infers a known syllable, word, or sentence.

 Second, the inference can terminate when it reaches a maximum number of iterations $K_{\max}^{(i)}$ at each $i$-th level.
 This sets the maximum number of times Level 1 can jump between letters to recognize a syllable, the maximum number of times Level 2 can jump between syllables to recognize a word, or the maximum number of times Level 3 can jump between words to recognize a sentence.
 In our simulations, for illustrative purposes, we set $K_{\max}^{(i)}$ to very high values ($K_{\max}^{(3)} = 7$ and $K_{\max}^{(2)} = K_{\max}^{(1)} = 6$) but these values can be fine tuned to fit individual participants or participant groups.